17th Week of Pregnancy (Week 17)

-Welcome to the 17th week of pregnancy – you are now in the fifth month of your pregnancy!
-For many expectant mums, a particularly lovely phase is about to begin: your bump is slowly becoming rounder, your energy levels are rising, and you might even start to feel the first gentle movements of your baby.
+Welcome to the 17th week of your pregnancy – you are now in the fifth month!
+For many mums-to-be, this is the beginning of a particularly lovely phase: your bump is gradually becoming rounder, your energy levels are rising, and you might even feel the first gentle movements of your baby.

-Your little treasure is now growing rapidly.
-In the 17th week of pregnancy, your baby is not only busily practising swallowing and kicking, but the sense of hearing is also developing further – your baby can now perceive sounds from outside.
+Your little one is also growing rapidly.
+In week 17, your baby is not only busy practising swallowing and kicking, but their hearing is also developing further – your baby can now perceive sounds from outside.

-Let’s discover together what is changing for you and your baby this week – and how you can bring body and soul into harmony.
+Let’s discover together what changes are happening for you and your baby this week – and how you can bring body and mind into harmony.

-- The skeleton is becoming increasingly stable: soft cartilage tissue is now developing into bone.
+- The skeleton is becoming increasingly stable: soft cartilage tissue is now turning into bone.

-- It drinks amniotic fluid, thus training its digestive system – and excretes its first amounts of urine.
+- Your baby drinks amniotic fluid, which helps train the digestive system – and passes small amounts of urine.

 - The skin is still very thin, but is now protected by vernix caseosa.